gugacavalieri/current-planetary-positions/readme.txt

 * Initial release of the WP plugin version.

 == Upgrade Notice ==

+= 2.1 =
+Updated to accomodate web servers that cannot read files compiled with GLibc 2.7+

 = 2.0 =
 Important fix for ALL sites, especially for sites using Windows hosting.